huguesb/bruant.info/pages/vps.md

 If you spot errors in the above instructions, please [let me know](mailto:hugues@bruant.info).

+Ideally I'd like to [puppetize](http://puppetlabs.com/) or otherwise automate as much of the process as possible.
+Any contributions towards that goal would be much appreciated.

 I really want to install my own OpenID provider at some point in the future, or at the very least route OpenID delegation through my own domain...

-If you have done it (or even tried and failed) I'd love to hear about your experience.
+If you have done it (or even just attempted it) I'd love to hear about your experience.

 Sources